seanpmaxwell/Typescript-Best-Practices/README.md

 You can see a full list of script examples [here](Script-Examples.md).

-#### Namespace-object scripts are great for organization
+#### Module-object scripts are great for organization
-I believe that for the backbone of all application logic, which is static after startup-time (both server and client-side, with the exception of JSX elements), namespace-object scripts are preferred.
+I believe that for the backbone of all application logic, which is static after startup-time (both server and client-side, with the exception of JSX elements), module-object scripts are preferred.

 Reasons:
 - That way we only need one import at the top